We all need a little help… from time to time.

 Think of content as hubs.
 You can write on a single topic at different depths to come up with a huge number of individual articles: high-level list posts, overview of a topic in a list item, and in-depth posts about an element of the topic.

 Publisher: Orbit Media

-While not explicitly about copywriting, Andy Crestodina — one of Entrepreneur’s 50 Online Marketing Influencers to Watch in 2016 — inches down in this piece to target “senior marketers” … and he delivers on his promise.
+While not explicitly about copywriting, Andy Crestodina — the author of “Content Chemistry: How To Win On The Web” — inches down in this piece to target “senior marketers” … and he delivers on his promise.